English Language Learning (ELL)

 Six Levels of English Language Learning (ELL)

-Day and evening ELL classes are offered to immigrants and refugees at Lake Washington Institute of Technology's Kirkland campus.
+We offer six levels and the classes meet during the day and evening ELL classes.
 Day classes are usually 9 a.m. to 12 p.m., and evening classes are from 6 p.m. to 9 p.m.
 Classes are being offered on campus and online as well.
+In ther afternoon, we offer additional classes that help students focus on specific skills such as writing.

-Depending on the level and the schedule, classes can meet from six (6) hours a week to 15 hours a week (3 hours a day).
+Depending on the level and the schedule, classes can meet from six (6) hours a week to 12 hours a week (3 hours a day).
 At each level, students work on improving all four language skills (listening, speaking, reading, and writing).
+There are also Adult Basic Education classes offered that help students continue their studies.

 All ELL and ABE classes cost $25 per quarter, regardless of the number of credits taken.